BSO

 Overall the entire Pioneer Valley supported Coakley, but Republicans did manage to show growth in a few parts of the Valley.
 Longmeadow, which has been trending Democrat in recent years, solidly returned to the Republican fold yesterday, and the same can be said for Wilbraham, as well as a surprising win for the GOP in generally Democratic Ludlow.

-Democrats appear generally nervous about what happened at the polls, and with good reason.
+Democrats appear nervous about what happened at the polls, and with good reason.
 The results are a warning as loud as a thunderclap - NO SEAT IS SAFE!
 Without a doubt other candidates will now be looking to use Brown's victory as a model to making further Republican inroads in Massachusetts.
 Tom Wesley, one of two challengers (so far) to Congressman Richard Neal, released a statement today that sounded like it was very much modeled on the Brown playbook:

 We knew when we launched our campaign against Richard Neal that it would be a tough fight, but we also knew that the people were ready.
 Scott Brown’s victory now proves this.